-ent: Must be enrolled in an approved full-time educational institution as well as eligible for valedictorian and salutatorian awards.

-(Seniors Only) meet Dayspring Christian Academy's Bible and Senior Thesis requirements.
+Must be enrolled in an approved full-time educational institution as well as meet Dayspring Christian Academy's Bible and Senior Thesis requirements.

 Students in this category pay an adjusted tuition.
-These students are not
+These students are not clicible for valedictories and colutetories avvande eligible for valedictorian and salutatorian awards.